 London is one of the most visited cities in the world attracting millions upon millions of travellers each year.
-The city is home to the Queen of the United Kingdom, the world-renown Big Ben and the Houses of Parliament (Westminster), as well as the famous red double-decker buses and black cabs.
+The city is home to the King of the United Kingdom, the world-renown Big Ben and the Houses of Parliament (Westminster), as well as the famous red double-decker buses and black cabs.

 Within London you’ll find countless things to see and do, so to make your life easier we’ve created a shortlist of 25 of the best.
 Including historic landmarks, cool areas, amazing viewpoints, places to eat, where to shop and more!
 Before heading to a place remember to visit the official website to check opening times and prices (where applicable).